masogit/am-browser-doc/docs/start/security.md

 ## Introduction
-This guide is intended for AM Browser implementers and system administrators who need to implement their AM Browser environment in a secure manner.
+This guide is intended for system engineers and administrators who need to securely implement the AM Browser in their environment.

 ## Secure Implementation and Deployment

 ### Technical System Landscape
-HPE AM Browser is a suite of enterprise applications based on various industry standard technologies.
-For details about the architecture of AM Browser, please reference the AM Browser installation section of this document.
+AM Browser is a suite of enterprise applications based on various industry standard technologies.
+For details about the architecture of AM Browser, refer to the AM Browser installation section of this document.

-### Security in Basic & Clustered AM Browser Configurations
+### Security in Basic and Clustered AM Browser Configurations
-Web browser is the only client side in AM Browser, users can be authenticated via following authentication methods:
+Web browser is the only client side in AM Browser, users can be authenticated via the following authentication methods:
 * Login/Password authentication
 * LDAP authentication
 The Web client’s three-tier structure can spread over multiple hosts; the data transferred over the network can be configured to use the HTTPS protocol.